-Subsequent Prizes List D and a bar of the same colour.
-A single Bronze Bar will be awarded to any competitor achieving an
+List D and a bar of the same colour.
+A single Bronze Subsequent Prizes

+Bar will be awarded to any competitor achieving an HPS who is not awarded first, second or third prize.

-Special Prizes See Special Prizes for McQueen A to G at end of
+Special Prizes See Special Prizes for McOueen A to G at end of